suncoast-devs/handbook/curriculum/final-project/gather-details.md

----
-title: student-details
+# student-details
-draft: true
----

 With Demo Day approaching we are looking to collect your information.

 ## Explorer Mode